Background pattern

 Introduction

-Package Insert: Information for the Patient
+Package Leaflet: Information for the Patient

-Acid Acetylsalicylic Krka 100 mg Enteric-Coated Tablets
+Acetylsalicylic Acid Krka 100 mg Gastro-Resistant Tablets

-Read this package insert carefully before starting to take this medication, as it contains important information for you
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

-• Keep this package insert, as you may need to refer to it again.
+• Keep this leaflet, you may need to read it again.

-• If you have any questions, consult your doctor or pharmacist.
+• If you have any further questions, ask your doctor or pharmacist.

-• If you experience any adverse effects, consult your doctor or pharmacist, even if they are not listed in this package insert.
+• If you get any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
 See section 4.

 • heart attacks

-Do not take Acido acetilsalicilico Krka
+Do not take Acetylsalicylic Acid Krka

 • if you are allergic to acetylsalicylic acid or any of the other ingredients of this medicine (listed in section 6).

-• if you are allergic to other salicylates or nonsteroidal anti-inflammatory drugs (NSAIDs).
+• if you are allergic to other salicylates or non-steroidal anti-inflammatory drugs (NSAIDs).
 NSAIDs are often used for arthritis or rheumatism and for pain.

 • if you have ever had a problem with your blood not clotting properly.